jeremyButtler/alnSeq/updateLog.md

   - This is faster, but use a small amount of extra memory.
   - enable twobit version with
     `make CFLAGS=`-DHIRSCHTWOBIT`.
+- Made Hirschberg thread safe.
+This will increased memory usage by a very slight amount
+  - ~ bytes = 1/4 \* reference length for two bit.
+  - ~ bytes = \* reference length for byte arrays
+  - This was added in at this point, but I forgot to mention the updated.
+That is why it is added in at a later date.

 ## Version 20230804